All cities that administer the State Building Code must complete this revised form.

 For cities that collect more than $5,000, they must now provide more information when reporting building permit fee expenses.
 There are now separate categories for: employee salaries and benefits, travel — vehicles, office space, supplies and equipment, and administrative overhead.

 The instructions for all the reporting categories have also been revised to provide greater clarity.

 The League had previously heard from cities that this form’s instructions are unclear regarding how to report city expenses in each category.
 For example, should building permit expenses or administrative expenses be reported in the development category?
 Based on the feedback the League received from cities, changes were made for the 2020 reporting form.

-The League, along with the Department of Labor and Industry, is offering a free webinar on April 28 to help cities understand these changes.
-Find out more and register for the webinar.
+The League, along with the Department of Labor and Industry, is offered a free webinar on April 28 to help cities understand these changes.
+View the recording of this webinar.